vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 3140, 315, 430, 578, 643, 6670, About, 649-651; answering, in front 687., &c.

 of images of gods forbidden, 709.
-Brhat-bāman, 996n.
+Br̥hat-bāman, 996n.

 Calukyas, describod as oberished by Bṭbat-sambitā, 217, 249, 398, 5510,